 All properties are titled in the Public Registry of Panama in the name of the Corporation, free of lien.

 Arboles Camargo, S.A. was founded under the pertinent laws of Panama in 2012 for the purpose of acquiring the farm by transfer from its previous Private Foundation owners.
 Licenciado Oriel De Frías is the legal representative and Registered Agent (a Panamanian legal requirement) of the Corporation.
 The farm complies with all local laws: labor, health, and fiscal.
 The audited legal books and general bookkeeping are constantly updated.
 An annual report on the status of the plantation and the investment involved is prepared for formal presentation to the Ministerio de Ambiente.
 It constitutes a detailed technical and financial history of the farm and plantings from 1992 to the present.
 The Corporation and the farm are debt-free.

 The farm is solely dedicated to reforestation and the trees are registered in the name of Arboles Camargo, S.A. in the Ministerio de Ambiente (was the Autoridad Nacional del Ambiente, ANAM) under Registro Forestal No. ARAD-007-2007.
 This, along with Panama’s signatory participation in the Kyoto Protocol of 1998, makes Finca Tupisa eligible for several tax exonerations.
 Net gains from the sale of timber are tax-exempt and the land where reforestation is carried out is exempt from land taxes.
 Equipment used for reforestation projects may also be imported tax-free under certain conditions.
 The annual Tasa Unica (US$300) is not exempt.

 The farm is currently managed by Alice Kittredge with the technical assistance of Forestry Engineer Pedro Garay and the field assistance of Luis Zaera, and the services of an accountant.
-There are two permanent on-site workers, one of whom lives at the farm itself.
+There are two permanent on-site workers, both of whom live at the farm itself.
 There is an abundant labor force in the area for all farming tasks at wages which average US$15 per day.
 The staff visits the farm 1-2 times a month and there is telephone communication three times a week with the resident workers.
-This management team would be available to assist a new owner if desired.
+This management team in whole or in part would be available to assist a new owner if desired.